 The Art Thief is narrative nonfiction that centres around Stéphane Breitwieser, one of the most prolific and successful Art thieves.
 Between the years 1995-2001, he stole 239 artifacts from 172 European museums, but he didn’t make a single dollar from them.
 No, he does it for the sheer love of art.
 Rather, obsession.
 He thinks of his heists as liberating art from the stuffy confines of museums…and takes the spoils to his stuffy attic.
 There he lounges like a king amongst his many treasures.
 This is the story of how he amassed his hoard and how in one moment of overconfidence everything crumbled.

-According to Finkel, Breitwieser didn’t grant a lot of interviews and the Art Thief is based on a series of exclusive interviews, the first he granted to an American Journalist.
+According to Finkel, Breitwieser didn’t grant a lot of interviews and The Art Thief is based on a series of exclusive interviews, the first he granted to an American Journalist.
 I listened to the audiobook and the narration by Edoardo Ballerini was excellent!
 The narrative was written in such a compelling way; I was at the edge of my seat during the heists!

-The audacity of the the thefts being conducted mid-day is astounding!
+The audacity of the thefts being conducted mid-day is astounding!
 While his girlfriend, Anne-Catherine Kleinklaus, monitored the movements of security guards and tourists, he studied the way each art piece was mounted.
 They took advantage of lulls in the traffic by being extremely adept at sleight of hand and looking inconspicuous and they never resorted to violence.
 Though it would seem that the heists were meticulously planned, they were actually performed in the heat of the moment.
 Both the author and the narrator did a fantastic job of conveying a heart-pounding excitement and anxiety in those moments.

 Aside from the action, I was also utterly absorbed in the interpersonal drama between the players: the couple, and his mother.
 Kleinklaus was the voice of reason and Breitweiser was the impulsive dreamer thus they made a well-rounded stealing machine…until they no longer did.
-When all the theiving and lies inevitably (and spectacularly) caught up to them, it was fascinating to see how each person reacted.
+When all the thieving and lies inevitably (and spectacularly) caught up to them, it was fascinating to see how each person reacted.
 Finkel manages to make me feel empathy for everyone in different ways even though some of their choices are hard to wrap my head around.

 As Breitweiser’s lofty ideals of stealing for beauty and art start falling by the wayside, I think it introduces an interesting psychological layer.
 Did he truly believe his romantic notions at first and then spiral out of control later?
 Or was he always pretending in order to present a more palatable reasoning for his addiction to stealing?

 Since the topic of art is so visual, the one thing I missed was pictures of the art pieces!
-I recommend going to Miachel Finkel’s website where he has a small gallery of some of the stolen art pieces that featured in the narrative.
+I recommend going to Michael Finkel’s website where he has a small gallery of some of the stolen art pieces that featured in the narrative.
 Additionally, the physical book has a frontispiece and a cool little map of all of the locations of the thefts which I think add a nice visual touch!

 Final Thoughts on The Art Thief & Rating